 Unified Tissue Harvest Technique

 Schedule a consultation in New York City area with hair transplant specialist Dr. Robin Unger by clicking Schedule An Appointment, calling us at (646) 257-3768, or sending an email to email@example.com.
 In addition to her New York City home office, Dr. Unger maintains an additional Hair Transplant practice in Rockville, MD, where she treats patients from the surrounding areas including Bethesda, Silver Spring, Chevy Chase, Vienna/Fairfax, Richmond, and Reston.

-This is the method of donor harvest (also called strip harvest technique) most commonly employed by the majority of hair restoration surgeons, for the majority of their patients.
-This innovation in hair transplant surgery (following standard punch graft harvesting) has allowed doctors to transfer very large numbers of grafts from the densest region of the safe donor area.
+There are two methods of harvesting grafts for hair restoration surgery.
+Dr. Unger utilizes both methods and discusses with each patient the benefits and disadvantages in the individual’s specific scenario innovation in hair transplant surgery (following standard punch graft harvesting) which allows doctors to transfer very large numbers of grafts from the densest and most permanent region of the safe donor area.
 The safe donor region is defined as the area containing hair follicles which will generally remain throughout a patient’s lifetime.
 It was established in 1994 after Walter Unger examined 328 men over the age of 65 and found that 80% of patients under the age of 80 years retained hair within these boundaries (shaded).
 When transplanted, hair follicles will continue to grow as long as they would have in their original location.
 In addition, any scars produced during the harvest would remain hidden within a hair-bearing region.
-Therefore, for a long-lasting correction of hair loss, it is imperative to transplant only FU that will remain throughout a patient’s lifetime (i.e. from the safe donor zone).
+Therefore, for a long-lasting correction of hair loss, it is imperative to transplant most of the FU that will remain throughout a patient’s lifetime (i.e. from the safe donor zone).
 In the older methods of punch grafting, the parameters of the safe donor area limited the total amount of hair that could be transplanted, because intervening hair needed to be left to camouflage the scars and prevent excessive thinning of the donor rim.
 FUE (discussed under another heading) has some similar disadvantages, although the punches utilized are much smaller in diameter.